cedwardsmedia/dedede/README.md

 2. Create an symbolic link to Dedede by running `sudo ln -s /path/to/dedede.php /usr/local/dedede`.

 ## Usage

-You can run Dedede two ways.
+#### Installing Kirby

-1. `cd` to the existing **empty** directory you want to use for your project and run `dedede`.
+- `cd` to the existing **empty** directory you want to use for your project and run `dedede install`.
 Dedede will download Kirby to the current working directory.
 Thus, this directory **MUST** be empty.
-2. You can run `dedede /path/to/project` to have Dedede download Kirby to the specified path, creating it if it does not exist.
+- You can run `dedede install /path/to/project` to have Dedede download Kirby to the specified path, creating it if it does not exist.
+Dedede accepts relative and absolute paths.

+#### Updating Kirby
+- `cd` to the existing Kirby project and run `dedede update`.
+Dedede will update the Kirby installation in the current working directory.
+- You can run `dedede update /path/to/project` to have Dedede update the Kirby installation at the specified path.
 Dedede accepts relative and absolute paths.

 ## Contributing